djaus2/HSQLDB.Net/README.md

 You can get a full trial version of it that lasts 30 days beforeyou have to purchase it.

 ## The Repository Solution
 The provided app is a basic C# .NET Console app that opens an HSQLDB Databse, writes some records to it and then queries for them.
-First time it runs you need to uncomment one line that creates the table.
+First time it runs you need to uncomment one line that creates the table, in Program.cs:
 ```
                        //Update(conn, "CREATE TABLE sample_table ( id INTEGER IDENTITY, str_col VARCHAR(256), num_col INTEGER)");
 ```